Percentage of patients who had their first appointment with surgeon within a target time following a referral

 Numerator divided by the denominator times 100

-Number of patients in the denominator who had the first surgical appointment within the target time
+Number of patients in the denominator who had the first surgical appointment within a target time and met the inclusion/exclusion criteria.

-Total number of patients who had the first surgical appointment following a referral and met the criteria to be included.
+Total number of patients who had the first surgical appointment following a referral and met the inclusion/exclusion criteria below.

 Wait Time Information System (WTIS)